packagist/private-packagist-docs/docs/self-hosted/troubleshooting.md

 #### Waiting for app to report ready ...

-Once you start Private Packagist Enterprise from the Replicated Management Console the dashboard will display a spinning icon and let you know that it is waiting for the application.
+Once you start Private Packagist Self-Hosted from the Replicated Management Console the dashboard will display a spinning icon and let you know that it is waiting for the application.
 Replicated is now waiting for the web health check of Private Packagist to return a 200 OK response.
 If this message does not